A non-compete clause restricts the future work you can do for competitors of your current employer for a set time frame.

-What Is a Non-Compete?
+What Is a Non-Compete Clause?

 Some differences in contract language might allow you to go to another station in Dayton immediately after your contract's expiration, provided you're not on the air for a certain length of time.
 That change in wording is sometimes negotiable before the contract is signed.